 This remarkably preserved site is still being discovered and unearthed, showing you a full-scale city that once was the most crucial city in the Greek Empire.
 Throughout the entire Mediterranean area, Ephesus was the epicenter of everything, and even though many tried to conquer it, the city remained standing.

 These days, Ephesus is not only an important open-air museum, but it’s also a pilgrimage destination for Christians.
 Ephesus is mentioned several times in the Bible, and, additionally, it’s also the last resting place of St. John.

 You could easily wander around the area all day and not get bored.
 When you turn one corner, you think you’ve seen it all, only to see another Roman road heading off in another direction.

 Best Time To Visit

 Additionally, it’s also worth mentioning that it might be a good idea to try and avoid the peak summer months if at all possible.
-Ephesus is one of the most popular sites in all of Turkey and its close proximity to many beach resorts means that day trips are totally doable.
+Ephesus is one of Turkey’s most popular sites, and its close proximity to many beach resorts means that day trips are totally doable.